Adventure Education (AP)

 AP 4880 Adventure Education Internship (6-12)

 Culminating experience for the Adventure Education major.
 In consultation with an Adventure Education faculty member, the student is placed with an approved program or organization outside the PSU setting in order to gain a variety of on-the-job professional experiences.
-Each internship credit represents 45 hours of experience, so students should plan for a minimum of 7 weeks of full-time experience.
+Each internship credit represents 45 hours of experience.
 Some internship sites may include housing, meals and/or a small stipend.
-Falls, Springs, Summers.
+Instructor permission required.

 AP 4910 Independent Study (1-3)